opengisch/QgisModelBaker/docs/user_guide/import_workflow.md

 ### TID (OID) Values

-Often the models definition requires cross-system unique identificators.
+Often the models definition requires cross-system unique identifiers.
 So called OIDs or TIDs, what are represented in the physical database as the `t_ili_tid` column.
 Find a clear definition and more details about them in the [corresponding chapter](../../background_info/oid_tid_generator).

 On creating a QGIS Project with Model Baker, there are preset default value expression generated for the `t_ili_tid` field on the attribute form.
 But often those default value expressions need to be edited by the user (like e.g. the prefix in the `STANDARDOID`).